RajatSvN/Backend-Engineering-Essentials/Database_Sharding/README.md

 evenly distribute requests/data amongst servers.

 A Hash Ring is theoretically a Circle on which Servers and Requests are mapped using a Hash Function.
-The request gets assigned to the nearest circle on the ring.
+The request gets assigned to the nearest server on the ring.
 It is a good technique to distribute load and gives a good performance even when servers are added or removed as compared to a linear hashtable.

 The Application uses the built in Crypto library and SHA256 to convert incoming URL to a hash and npm hashring library for the [hashring] implementation.